swade1987/sample-dockerised-java-app/docs/5-deploying-the-application-to-kubernetes.md

 Under the covers this performs the following actions:

-1. Packages the helm chart (/java-demo-app) to be the same version as the docker image
+1. Packages the helm chart (java-demo-app) to be the same version as the docker image

 2. Deploys the helm package to the Kubernetes cluster using the default `values.yaml` file.